MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/component-library-alm.md

 # Component library application lifecycle management (ALM)

 A [component library](component-library.md) is a special type of canvas app that can contain one or more canvas components.
 These library components can then be used by all the other canvas apps in the environment.
-This capability enables you to create reusable shared components across all apps in an environment&mdash;unlike [app-level components](create-component.md#components-in-canvas-apps) that are restricted to one app.
+This capability enables you to create reusable shared components across all apps in an environment, unlike [app-level components](create-component.md#components-in-canvas-apps) that are restricted to one app.

 To use a component from a component library, you have to first import the component into the canvas app.
 Once imported, you can then add the component to the app screen.
 Any updates in the component definition from the component library will prompt you to review and incorporate the change [on demand](component-library.md#method-2-proactive-check-for-updates) or when the [app is opened for editing](component-library.md#method-1-component-update-notification-on-app-edit).
 Component libraries and dependent apps can also be moved to another environment using standard [Microsoft Dataverse solutions](/power-platform/alm/solution-concepts-alm).